randomutterings/data-engineering/README.markdown

 ### Configure Twitter OAuth (optional)

 * Visit https://apps.twitter.com and create a new application.
+Make sure to enter a value for the callback URL.
+It doesn't matter what it is but if you leave it blank, the application will be restricted from using callbacks.

-Then click on Test OAuth to get the consumer key and secret.
+* Click on Test OAuth (Top Right) to get the consumer key and secret.
 Don’t confuse these values with the access token and secret as the're for something different.

 * This application looks for the key and secret in environment variables.
 Specify them like this `TWITTER_KEY=my_twitter_key TWITTER_SECRET=my_twitter_secret rails s`